wolframkriesing/purescript-book/text/chapter6.md

 X> ## Exercises
 X>
 X> 1.
+(Medium) Define a partial function which finds the maximum of a non-empty array of integers.
+Your function should have type `Partial => Array Int -> Int`.
+Test out your function in PSCi using `unsafePartial`. _Hint_: Use the `maximum` function from `Data.Foldable`.
+X> 1.
 (Medium) The `Action` class is a multi-parameter type class which defines an action of one type on another:
 X>
 X>     ```haskell